-The City of UMhlathuze has developed and completed and adopted a Disaster Management Plan (2020).
+The City of UMhlathuze has developed and completed and adopted a Disaster Management Plan in 2020 with annual reviews, 2021 and 2022.
 The Municipal Disaster Risk Management Plan is designed to establish the framework for implementation of the provisions of the Disaster Management Act, 57 of 2002, as well as the related provisions of the Municipal Systems Act, 32 of 2000.